-Students are expected to do their own work and rely on themselves during tests.
+Students are expected to do their own work and rely on themselves during tests and when completing a classroom assignment.
 Cheating is not tolerated.
 A person who gives assistance to another student on work designed to be independent is considered cheating, as well.
-If a student is found to be cheating, the consequence is a citizenship "zero" and the student must re-do the assignment or test in private.
+If a student is found to be cheating, the consequence is the student must re-do the assignment or test in private.